Responsible

 Correlation

 If two factors are correlated it means that certain values of one make values of the other more or less likely.
 For example, a tall person is likely to weigh more than a short person, so height is correlated to weight.
 Of course there are exceptions, so height and weight are not perfectly correlated, but on the average a taller person will weigh more.
 This would be a positive correlation.
-A negative correlation means a greater quantity of one is associated with a lesser quantity of the other.
+A negative correlation means a greater quantity of one is associated with a smaller quantity of the other.
 Obesity is negatively correlated with life expectancy, since being more overweight is likely to result in living less long.

 Experiments

 When scientists can deliberately create a situation that tests some hypothesis, this is an experimental test.
-Some features that may be important if we are to trust experimental results are controls, single and double blinding, proper statistical analysis, a published report, and replication. (more about experiments)
+Some features that may be important if we are to trust experimental results are: controls, single and double blinding, proper statistical analysis, a published report, and replication. (more about experiments)

 Confounding

 Experiments typically try to determine how a change in one variable (say the amount of oat bran people eat) affects another quantity (like their blood cholesterol level).
 Suppose an experiment has one group of people eat an oat bran cereal for breakfast every day while a control group does whatever they want.
 After several months the oat bran group has lower average cholesterol levels.
 While the oat bran might be responsible, that group also may have had more milk because they ate the cereal with milk.
-Since both oat bran and milk were different between the two groups, it is possible that the milk rather than the oat bran might have caused the favorable result.
+Since both oat bran and milk were different between the two groups, it's possible that the milk rather than the oat bran might have caused the favorable result.
 The two variables, amount of oat bran and amount of milk, are said to be confounded, meaning we can't tell which is responsible for the result.

 The placebo effect